 The manuscript should be typed in Times New Roman font, 1.5 spacing, with margins of at least 25 mm, paragraphs indented, observing the structure specified below.

 Authorship.
-The responsibility of every person listed as an author is stated in Editorial policy of Folia Veterinaria.
+The responsibility of every person listed as an author is stated in the Editorial policy of Folia Veterinaria.
 The order of authorship should be a joint decision of the co-authors.
 Authors should be prepared to explain this order.
-The authors must certify that their manuscripts are their original work that it has not previously been published elsewhere nor is currently being considered for publication elsewhere.
+The authors must certify that their manuscript is their original work.

 Units of Measurement.
 Follow internationally accepted rules and conventions: use the international system of units (SI).